davidlares/udp-socket-connections/README.md

 # davidRemote

-This is a Python script for creating deliberated `UDP` connections to a victim machine using network sockets.
+This is a Python script for creating deliberated UDP connections to a victim machine using network sockets for remote execution commands.

-This script can be cataloged as a Remote execution script

 ## Flags (arguments)